themesberg/flowbite-svelte/src/routes/buttons/index.md

 <Htwo label="Icon buttons" />

-<p>Sometimes you need a button to indicate an action using only an icon.</p>
+Sometimes you need a button to indicate an action using only an icon.

 <ExampleDiv>
   <div class="flex flex-wrap items-center gap-2">